openweave/openweave-core/doc/STYLE_GUIDE.md

 When writing procedures that feature code blocks, indent the content for the code blocks:

-1. Step one.
+1. Step one:

         $ git clone https://github.com/openweave/openweave-core.git
         $ cd openweave-core

-    More about step one.

-1. Step two, do something else.
+1. Step two, do something else:

+        $ ./configure

+For clarity in instructions, avoid putting additional step commands after a code sample within a step item.
+Instead rewrite the instruction so this is not necessary.

+For example, avoid this:

+1. Step three, do this now:

+        $ ./configure

+    And then you will see that thing.

+Instead, do this:

+1. Step three, do this now, and you will see that thing:

 		$ ./configure

 ### Inline code